cern-cta/CTA/continuousintegration/buildtree_runner/README.md

 The vmBootstrap directory contains all the necessary script to go from minimal CC7 instalation to running kubernetes with CTA checked out and compiled.

-The directory vmBootstrap should be copied at the root of the new machine and the script bootstrapSystem.sh should be run from /wmBootstrap:
+A full CTA source tree should be cloned or copied in the target system, and scripts should be run from .../CTA/continuousintegration/buildtree_runner/vmBootstrap:

 ```
-cd /vmBootstrap
+cd .../CTA/continuousintegration/buildtree_runner/vmBootstrap
 ./bootstrapSystem.sh
 ```